lauris/lauris.github.com/_posts/2014-10-10-up-arrow-in-sbt.md

 related: ["Bash Productivity Tips", "Git aliases", "Scala in Vim"]
 ---

 For quite some time I didn't understand why the console in sbt, the scala built tool, is using up arrow for activating reverse-i-search (normally used in terminal with keyboard shortcut CTRL+R).
 This was one of those small bugs that are not annoying enough for you start searching for a solution straight away.
 After some time I got fed up and did some googling.
-Turns out it is not a bug within sbt, but a side-effect caused by ``~/.inputrc`` configuration.
+Turns out it is not a bug within sbt, but a common side-effect caused by ``~/.inputrc`` configuration.

 Some time ago I had setup a sweet bash productivity feature that completes partial commands from history with up arrow.
 I wrote about this and other [bash productivity tips](https://lauris.github.io/bash-productivity-tips/) a few weeks ago.